The Tragedy of Mathematics in Russia: Mathematical Roots of the Luzin Case

-Terrible and unbearable is the lightheaded universal fun of putting blame entirely on Luzin for the crimes in mathematics in which he was hardly guilty with the barely concealed intention to revenge his genuine and would-be private and personal sins.
+Terrible and unbearable is the lightheaded universal fun of putting the blame entirely on Luzin for the crimes in mathematics which he was hardly guilty of with the barely concealed intention to revenge his genuine and would-be private and personal sins.
 We should try and understand that the ideas of description, finitism, intuitionism, and similar heroic attempts at the turn of the twentieth century in search of the sole genuine and ultimate foundation were unavoidable by way of liberating mathematics from the illusionary dreams of categoricity.
 The collapse of the eternal unicity and absolutism was a triumph and tragedy of the mathematical ideas of the first two decades of the last century.
 The blossom of the creative ideas of Luzin's students stemmed partly from his mathematical illusions in description.

-The struggle against Luzin had some mathematical roots that were impossible to extract and explicate those days.
-We see clearly now that the epoch of probability, functional analysis, distributions, and topology began when the idea of the ultimate unique foundation was ruined for ever.
-G\"odel had explained some trains of thought behind the phenomenon, but the mathematicians par excellence felt them with inborn intuition and challenge of mind.
+The struggle against Luzin had mathematical roots which were impossible to extract and explicate those days.
+We see clearly now that the epoch of probability, functional analysis, distributions, topology began when the idea of the ultimate unique foundation was ruined for ever.
+K.~G\"odel (1906--1978) had explained some trains of thought behind the phenomenon, but the mathematicians par excellence felt them with inborn intuition and challenge of mind.

+It was Luzin whom the vision of the Moscow schools of today had started with.
+Luzin was interested in foundations, and description for him was the method of understanding the whole of mathematics.
+Sprang to life as the theory of measurability, description has not passed away---it is alive in recursive analysis and other ideas related to computability ant the Church thesis.

+Description plays the same role in regard to finitism and intuitionism as absolute geometry plays in regard to elliptic and hyperbolic geometries.
+The procedures and ideology of description are the forerunners of the ideas of computability and algorithm.
+The creative contribution of A.~N. Kolmogorov into algorithm theory, computability, and complexity comprises the component that stems from description.
+Probability theory, turbulence, and analysis constitute the component that is rooted in the refusal from description.
+Mathematics reduces to neither finitism, nor intuitionism, nor description.
+It is not categorical---it is free.
+In the twentieth century the freedom of mathematics was best demonstrated in Russia by A.~N. Kolmogorov, a student of Luzin and the teacher of new generations of mathematicians in this country.
+He harbored more freedom in mathematics, which made him a greater mathematician.

 It is the tragedy of mathematics in Russia that the noble endeavor for freedom had launched the political monstrosity of the scientific giants disguised into the cassocks of Torquemada.